wwwtttjjj/MPNN/README.md

 python generate_pseudo.py
 ```

 Contains created labels and pseudo-labels.
-There is no fixed seed when generating pseudo-labels：https://pan.baidu.com/s/1dQFsbQO485AD7csSGxIBQw
+There is no fixed seed when generating pseudo-labels：https://pan.baidu.com/s/1dQFsbQO485AD7csSGxIBQw （the first data is the original RIGA dataset）

 ## Training